Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 ### Connect to server on Visual Studio Code

-1. Open _mcp.json_ in VS Code.
+1. Open _mcp.json_ in the editor.
 1. Stop the local server by selecting the _Stop_ button above the **local-mcp-server**.
 1. Start the remote server by selecting the _Start_ button above the **remote-mcp-server**.
-1. VS Code will prompt you for the Function App name.
+1. Visual Studio Code will prompt you for the Function App name.
 Copy it from either the terminal output or the Portal.
 1. Open Copilot in Agent mode and make sure **remote-mcp-server** is checked in the tool's list.
 1. VS Code should prompt you to authenticate to Microsoft.
 Click _Allow_, and then login into your Microsoft account (the one used to access Azure Portal).
 1. Ask Copilot "What is the weather in Seattle?".
 It should call one of the weather tools to help answer.